-Because the population standard deviation is known ( $\sigma = 1$ ), the distribution we would use is the normal distribution.
+Because the population standard deviation is known ( $\sigma=1$ ), the distribution we would use is the normal distribution.

 Suppose the null hypothesis is true.
-That is, suppose $\mu = 15$ .
+That is, suppose $\mu=15$ .
 Under this assumption, we have to ask if the sample mean of 17 is likely or unlikely to occur.
 The hypothesis test works by asking the question of how unlikely is this sample mean if the null hypothesis is true.
-The graph shows how
+The graph shows how far out the sample mean is on the normal curve.
+The $p-\mathrm{value}$ is the probability that, if we took another sample of size 10, any other sample mean would fall at least as far out as 17 cm.

-The p - value is the probability that a sample mean is the same or greater than 17 cm when the population mean is, in fact, 15 cm.
+The p-value is the probability that a sample mean is the same or greater than 17 cm when the population mean is, in fact, 15 cm.
 We can calculate this probability using the normal distribution for sample means.
 In fact, we are calculating the probability that in a sample of size 10, the sample mean is greater than 17.
 We learned how to calculate this type of probability when we learned about the sampling distribution of the sample mean:

-Function 1-norm.dist
+Function 1-norm.dist 17 15 1/sqrt(10) true 0.0000000001

-Field 1 17
+Field 1

-Field 2 15
+Field 2

-Field 3 1/sqrt(10)
+Field 3

-Field 4 true
+Field 4

-Answer 0.000000001
+Answer

-So p - value = 0.0000000001, which tells us the probability of selecting a sample of size 10 and getting a sample mean greater than 17 is 0.000000001 under the assumption that the null hypothesis is true ( $\mu = 15$ ).
+So p - value = 0.000000001, which tells us the probability of selecting a sample of size 10 and getting a sample mean greater than 17 is 0.000000001 under the assumption that the null hypothesis is true ( $\mu=15$ ).
 This is a very, very small probability, which tells us that a sample mean of 17 is unlikely to happen if the population mean is 15 cm.
 Because the sample mean of 17 is so unlikely (meaning it is not happening by chance alone), we conclude that the assumption that the mean is 15 cm is wrong.
 That is, the evidence provided by the sample is strongly against the claim of the null hypothesis.
 So, we reject the null hypothesis in favour of the alternative hypothesis.
 That is, based on the test, we believe the null hypothesis is false, and the alternative hypothesis is true.
 So there is enough evidence to suggest that the average height of the loaves of bread is greater than 15 cm.